 "I think I know what you're saying."
 I said.
 "Why is life so hard?
 Nothing is simple anymore.
 Let's make some time, time like this, at least a day every week, and two days a week when my big job is done."

 "I'd like that."
 She said.
 "We'll be through our reorganization at the agency by then, maybe, maybe it will be alright."

-"When I was little, My Mother used to take me here when she wanted to be away from my father.
-I didn't know why at the time, but I loved to run up and down the beach, Mom would sit and read, right where we are.
-When I got tired, she would make a little bed in the sand and cover it with half the blanket, then she would put the other half of the blanket on top of me.
-I would sleep for a while, and when I woke up we would go back home.
+"When I was little, my Mother used to take me here when she wanted to be away from my father.
+I didn't know why she did it at the time.
+I loved to run up and down the beach while Mom would sit and read, right here, where we are.
+When I got tired, she would make a little bed in the sand and cover it with half the blanket and I would lie down.
+Then she would put the other half of the blanket on top of me.
+I would nap for a little while, then she would wake me up and we would go back home.
 Dad was always gone by then.
-We'd eat dinner, watch TV, I'd take a bath and then I would go to my real bed, and I'd think that it had been a very good day.
+We'd eat dinner, watch TV, I'd take a bath and then I would go to my real bed.
+I'd think that it had been a very good day.
 When Dad was around it was never a good day."

 "Was he abusive?
 Did he hit you?"